Pharmacologic Class: Monoclonal Antibody

 - Tuberculosis infection, inactive—Should be treated first before starting therapy with ustekinumab.

-A nurse or other trained health professional will give you ustekinumab. ustekinumab is given as a shot under your skin, usually on the upper arms, buttocks, abdomen (stomach), or thighs.
+A nurse or other trained health professional will give you ustekinumab.
+It is given as a shot under your skin, usually on the upper arms, buttocks, abdomen (stomach), or thighs.

-You might not use all of the medicine in each vial (glass container) or prefilled syringe.
+You might not use all of the medicine in each vial or prefilled syringe.
 Use each vial or prefilled syringe only one time.
 Do not save an open vial or syringe.
 If the medicine in the vial or syringe has changed color, or if you see particles in it, do not use it.
+Do not shake.

 The dose of ustekinumab will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of ustekinumab.
 If your dose is different, do not change it unless your doctor tells you to do so.